-Figure 4 shows an expansion of the command menus for administrative access to the Calendar Tool databases.
-The 'File' menu has a reduced set of commands, since databases and system-wide options are stored in fixed files.
-The 'File Save' command saves all database changes performed by the administrative user.
-'File Save Copy' saves a backup copy of the databases in a selected file directory.
-'File Print' prints the contents of one or more databases in a form suitable for output to a printing device capable of displaying text and graphics.
+Figure 4 shows an expansion of the command menus for the Calendar Tool Administration program.
+The 'File' menu has a reduced set of commands, since databases and other administrative data are stored in specific files in a fixed location.
+The 'File Save' command saves all data changes performed by the administrative user.
+'File Save Copy' saves a backup copy of administrative data in a selected file directory.

+'Page Setup' allows the administrator to set printing parameters for particular operating environments.
+'File Print' prints the contents of one or more active display windows, per the page setup parameters.
 'File Exit' exits Calendar Tool Administration, offering to save if necessary.

-The 'Edit Menu' in the administrative interface is a proper subset that in the regular user interface.
-The edit commands that are present have the same functionality as in the regular interface.
+The 'Edit Menu' in the administrative interface is a proper subset of that in the regular user interface.
+The edit commands that are present have the same functionality as in the regular interface, adapted as appropriate for administrative data.

 The 'Admin' menu provides access to the three databases.
-Users with administrative privileges can add, change, and delete database information.
-The 'Central Host' command allows the administrator to view and edit information about the Calendar Tool central host computer.
-'List Admins ...' shows the Calendar Tool IDs of all system administrators.
-The 'Password' command allows the administrative user to set her own administrative access password.
+Administrative users can add, change, and delete database information.
+The 'Host Status' command allows the administrator to view and edit information about the Calendar Tool central host computer.
+The 'Password' command is used to set the administrative access password.
+'Email Address' is used to set the email address through which regular users contact an administrator.

 'Notify Users ...' provides the means to send a message to some or all Calendar Tool users.
-The 'Distribution' command is used to create pre-configured distribution copies of the Calendar Tool for downloading by users.